carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

   - `IBM-Plex-Thai`
 - `<output>`: the output format
   - `complete`: includes all characters in one file
-  - `split`: split characters by unicode ranges, optimal for performance
+  - `split`: split characters by Unicode ranges, optimal for performance
 - `<format>`: the file format, only `woff` and `woff2` are available when `output` is `split`
   - `eot`